-Highly contagious, often lethal disease caused by Variola vera virus (= Paschen's elementary body).
-Extermination by the WHO was announced in 1979.
-If a new outbreak is suspected, it must be reported.
+Highly contagious, often fatal disease caused by variola verus virus (= Paschen's elementary virus).
+In 1979, eradication was announced by the WHO.
+If there is a suspicion of a new outbreak, this must be reported.

-- Incubation period: approx. 14 days, but infectivity already exists without symptoms.
+- Incubation period: approx. 14 days, but infectiousness already exists without symptoms

-Vaccinates may have a weakened, incomplete course (Variola minor or Variolois).
-A further attenuated course can be seen when a modified wild-type virus (Alastrim or white pox) is infected.
+- Vaccinated persons may develop an attenuated, incomplete course (variola minor or variolois).
+Another attenuated course is seen with infection of a modified wild-type virus (alastrim or white pox)

 - Light microscopy

-Entire integument, especially face, extremities, acra.
-Some mucous membranes are also affected.
+Total integument, especially face, extremities, acras.
+Partly also mucous membranes are affected.

 Pneumonia, bronchitis, encephalomyelitis, toxic myocarditis, nephritis, osteomyelitis.

-If the disease has been overcome, lifetime immunity and cross-immunity against vaccinia, variola minor and cowpox exists.
+- Provided the disease is survived, there is lifelong immunity and cross-immunity to vaccinia, variola minor and cowpox

 - Smallpox Vaccination and Adverse Reactions: Guidance for Clinicians.
 PsycEXTRA Dataset: American Psychological Association (APA).